vtlim/dihedral-scan/README.md

 4. [`./01_setup/psfgen/`] Generate PSF file for NAMD.
     * Command: `vmd -dispdev none gbi-neutral-cgenff.pdb -e psfgen.tcl > psfgen.out`
+    * NOTE: See `psf_from_charmm` directory in this repo for an alternate approach.

 5. [`./02_analysis/01_atom-labels/`] Label atom numbers in VMD.
 Generate image to refer to later when altering atom types or choosing atoms for dihedral scan.
     * Modify displayed label at Graphics > Labels > Properties > Format to `%a::%t`
     * Did this one by one but probably could write Tcl script if larger ligand, based on `label textformat Atoms 15 { %a::%t  }`
     * Do not render as (Tachyon, Postscript) since messes up label location.
 Cluster super slow, so I just screenshotted.

-## Comparison of QM and MM minimum energy structures
+## II.
+Comparison of QM and MM minimum energy structures
+NOTE: This section walks through NAMD minimization before QM minimization.
+If you want QM calcns on your input structure to CGenFF, the `init_psi4/opt_mmff.py` script may be helpful.
+It uses the Quanformer package: <https://github.com/MobleyLab/quanformer>.
+However, instead of installing the package, you can download the relevant modules from Github and call similar to [here](https://github.com/vtlim/off_psi4/blob/master/examples/frozen_atoms/example.py).

 6. [`./init_namd/`] Minimize in NAMD.
     * Do this prior to full scan bc starting Marvin coordinates are garbage.